-Jimbaran is one of the prettiest seaside spots in Bali and most of the area backs on to a gorgeous coastline that is made up of soft golden sand and dramatic craggy cliffs.
-To top it off, you will find quite a number of things to do here.
+Jimbaran is one of the prettiest seaside spots in Bali, and most of the area backs onto a gorgeous coastline made up of soft golden sand and dramatic craggy cliffs.
+To top it off, you will find quite some things to do here.

 Here are our recommended top 10 things to do in Jimbaran.